ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 For more info on controller, please read [Controller doc](./controller.md)

-### Route
+### Http Route

-Route are endpoint which is coupled with controller method.
+Http Route are endpoint which is coupled with controller method.
 When the endpoint is called, the method tied with that endpoint is executed.

-A special decorator `http` is used to defined which `Http Method` you want to support for your end point and the path of your endpoint.
+A special decorator `http` is used to define which **Http Metho**` you want to support for your end point and the path of your endpoint.

+Below is code from created project -

 ```js title="src/controllers/default_controller"
 import { Controller, viewResult, assign, http } from "fortjs";